A recent blog post by Mari Biella on free speech

 For instance, literary critics can be savage.

-For my own part, I avoid giving one star reviews unless the topic is really offensive – ie, a rapist or otherwise really abusive hero, say, and I avoid giving up on any book until I’ve read the first three chapters, while I never review a book unless I’ve read it through.
+For my own part, I avoid giving one star reviews unless the topic is really questionable – ie, a rapist or otherwise really abusive hero who never properly repents or apologises for his misdeeds, say.
+I also avoid giving up on any book until I’ve read the first four chapters, while I never review a book unless I’ve read it through.

 And surely, the alternative of a non critical attitude, is far worse all round.

-Unfortunately, this ‘New Age’ ‘All criticism is bad and unfair’ is an attitude prevalent amongst the ‘Romance Community’, and that does bother me.
+Unfortunately, this ‘New Age’ ‘All criticism is bad and unfair’ is an attitude prevalent amongst the ‘Romance Community’, and as a writer whose works often can be broadly defined as ‘humorous historical romances’, that does bother me.

 There is a sort of ‘keeping ranks’ attitude amongst writers and readers of romance – who often seem to know each other through blogs, etc – which adheres to unspoken rules, one of which seems to be that being under attack from outside means that they must not express any discontent between themselves.
 Any outspoken, hard hitting criticism is seen as being infra dig (Sarah Wendell has been to some extent an exception).
-I recently came across a series of fulsome comments agreeing with a blogger who had objected to critical dismissal of an author idol’s literary ability later described by that same blogger as ‘a stimulating discussion’.
+I recently came across a series of fulsome comments agreeing with a blogger who had objected to critical dismissal of the blogger’s idol’s literary ability.
+The blogger later described that series of agreements as ‘a stimulating discussion’.
 I didn’t quite see where the ‘discussion’ part came in?
-What was her view of a non stimulating discussion?
+What was her view of a non-stimulating discussion?